techbrett/OfficeDocs-SkypeForBusiness/Teams/copilot-admin.md

 :::image type="content" source="./media/mtr-devices/noise-suppression.png" alt-text="An image of the noise suppression setting that is turned on." lightbox="./media/mtr-devices/noise-suppression.png":::

-However, if you want to also isolate or have Teams be able to tell the difference between background nose and a human's voice, you'll need have user then set up a voice profile and enable voice isolation in the Teams app.
+However, if you want to also isolate or have Teams be able to tell the difference between background nose and a human's voice, you need have user then set up a voice profile and enable voice isolation in the Teams app.

 ### Enable voice isolation